 After discovering neuroscience through her undergraduate majors in Psychology and Philosophy at Coe College, Dr. Shara Stough earned her Ph.D. in Neurobiology and Behavior from the University of California-Irvine in 2010.
-She is thrilled to be back at a liberal arts institution where she is an assistant professor in the department of Psychology and Neuroscience.
+She is thrilled to be back at a liberal arts institution where she is an associate professor in the department of Psychology and Neuroscience.

 Dr. Stough’s doctoral research explored neural mechanisms underlying a simple form of fear memory in giant sea slugs.
 Her current research focuses on associative fear memory in young chickens as a potential animal model of post-traumatic stress disorder.